-Updated: Feb 10
+Updated: Jan 10

 Sounding the Blue appears to be two white mounds on the floor.
 When you walk past, they begin to slowly expand and inflate; their veins glow electric blue.
 The public acts as a trigger in this interactive way to show the brain being affected by external factors.
-The Constant Whir adds sounds to the room contributing to the total immersive feel of the exhibition.
+The Constant Whir adds sounds to the room contributing to the fully immersive feel of the exhibition.

 The second section offers Out of the Blue by Aldworth.
 People with Epilepsy are the subject, with many different nationalities contributing their sensitive, personal thoughts.
 As epilepsy affects 1 in 100 people, their words were sewed onto 100 pieces of Victorian underwear, by 100 embroiderers, using UV threads.
 The undergarments represent how epilepsy can often be hidden in many ways.

-Under UV light, the thread glows brightly, showing that things are present when they can't be seen.
+Under UV light, the thread glows brightly, representing that things are present when they can't be seen.
 One-piece states, ‘Epilepsy doesn’t mean much to me, it’s a part of me now.
 Something I have to live with and something that I’ll never probably understand.’
 Candid and honest, they have achieved the aim of a clearer understanding for everyone.
-The UV light is significant, as it is a strong link to CANDO.
+The UV light is significant, as a strong link to CANDO.

 Article by Beverley Knight